RupeshKumar4511/Web-Designing-and-Development/README.md

 element2.classList.toggle("red");
 //The classList.toggle() method in JavaScript is used to add or remove a class from an element's class list.
-If the class is present on the element, it removes it; if it’s not present, it adds it.
+If the class is present on the element, it removes it; if it's not present, it adds it.

 ```